President Trump signs executive order targeting social media companies

 Order aims to prevent online censorship after Trump’s tweets labeled as misleading

-President Trump has signed an executive order that shields companies from legal action stemming from user-created content on social media.
+President Trump has signed an executive order that aims to strike down Section 230 protections, which shield companies from legal action stemming from user-created content online.

 Earlier this week, Twitter took action against the President by marking two of his tweets as containing misleading information related to mail-in voting.
 In response, Trump threatened to shut down not just Twitter but all social media companies.